metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_filter_v1alpha1_manifest.md

 Required:

 - `key_name` (String) Specifies the field name in the record to parse.
-Required parameter. i.e: If set keyName to log, {'key':'value','log':'{'time':1622473200,'user':1}'} => {'user':1}
+Required parameter.i.e: If set keyName to log, {'key':'value','log':'{'time':1622473200,'user':1}'} => {'user':1}
 - `parse` (Attributes) Parse defines various parameters for the parse plugin (see [below for nested schema](#nestedatt--spec--filters--parser--parse))

 Optional:

 - `emit_invalid_record_to_error` (Boolean) Emits invalid record to @ERROR label.
-Invalid cases are: key does not exist;the format is not matched;an unexpected error.
-If you want to ignore these errors, set false.
+Invalid cases are: key does not exist;the format is not matched;an unexpected error.If you want to ignore these errors, set false.
 - `hash_value_field` (String) Stores the parsed values as a hash value in a field.
 - `inject_key_prefix` (String) Stores the parsed values with the specified key name prefix.
 - `remove_key_name_field` (Boolean) Removes key_name field when parsing is succeeded.
 - `replace_invalid_sequence` (Boolean) If true, invalid string is replaced with safe characters and re-parse it.
 - `reserve_data` (Boolean) Keeps the original key-value pair in the parsed result.
-Default is false. i.e: If set keyName to log, reverseData to true, {'key':'value','log':'{'user':1,'num':2}'} => {'key':'value','log':'{'user':1,'num':2}','user':1,'num':2}
+Default is false.i.e: If set keyName to log, reverseData to true,{'key':'value','log':'{'user':1,'num':2}'} => {'key':'value','log':'{'user':1,'num':2}','user':1,'num':2}
 - `reserve_time` (Boolean) Keeps the original event time in the parsed result.
 Default is false.

 <a id="nestedatt--spec--filters--parser--parse"></a>